Babes In The Wood

 Yasser Arafat's deputy, Abu Jihad, is killed in Tunis on 16th April.

-Sonny Bono is inaugurated as the Mayor of Palm Springs on 19th April.
+Sonny Bono is inaugurated as the Mayor of Palm Springs on the same day.

 |